ssathyanath/School_District_Analysis/README.md

 ![schoolsize_Score](https://github.com/ssathyanath/School_District_Analysis/blob/master/Images/Size_Summary.png)

 - Scores by school type: Thomas High school is a "Charter" school.
-As with other metrics the % pasing Math, % Passing Reading and % Overall Passing have all reduced.
+As with other metrics the % Passing Math, % Passing Reading and % Overall Passing have all reduced.
 There is no impact to the "District" school type.

 ![schooltype_Score](https://github.com/ssathyanath/School_District_Analysis/blob/master/Images/School_Type_Summary.png)

-Summary:
+## Summary:
 There are various insights we can gain from the above analysis.
 To summarize, below are the four major changes.

 - The average math and reading scores at the district level remain mostly unchanged.
 The % of students passing in math, reading and overall groups have come down by 1%
 - There are no impacts to other school summary.
-The major impacts are to Thomas High school % pasing Math, % Passing Reading and % Overall Passing
+The major impacts are to Thomas High school % Passing Math, % Passing Reading and % Overall Passing
 - When comparing the scores by different categories, such as spending per student, school size and type, impacts are seem only to the category Thomas High school falls in.
 All other catgories remain unchanged
 - There is no chage to scores by grade except for Thomas High school, 9th grade results, which shows up as Nan.